Word Gems

 K. This guy just stepped out of a female fantasy of Mr. Perfect; his tie, well in place, with suit perfectly pressed; his smile, just right.
 Women would be afraid to approach him, lest they be struck dead by the gods.

-E. And she’s too beautiful to be believed; a porcelain doll that’s escaped from the china cabinet.
+E. And she’s too beautiful to be believed; a flawless porcelain doll that’s escaped the china cabinet.
 Who would dare come near the goddess on her lofty pedestal?
 Her attractiveness has a certain sharpness to it – actually, her perfection reminds me of you.

-K. (sighing) But, there’s an air of unreality about it.
+K. (sighing) But, there’s an air of unreality about them.
 Like just awakening from a wonderful dream and you’re trying to hang onto to the stunning image, but it all fades as quickly as it came.

 E. Let’s look at Krishnamurti’s statement again: